JeremyDezalos/DSE-Renamester/rk.md

 ## BS self reflections
 ----

+Clearly need a better disconnect/reconnect,
+Need to fetch (GET) status from peer (diconnected or connected), then act accordingly (POST connect or POST disconnect)
+When reconnecting, also need to fetch peerInfo (new address) after success

+Verify behavior
+Add a disconnect, reconnect button

+Add more node information (private key (and pub key eventually)) (Add private key option on connection)

+Verify behavior
+Then, add removal of disconnected node for non-neighbors

 WARNING, TEST RELAYING WITH MORE THAN ONE HOP (I might have broken it) ALSO, I think there is an issue in "ExecRumorMessage", because the internal rumor use the RumorsMessage packet header information when processing single rumors,